vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 #### Deep-Dive: Analysis Pipeline

 - **Step 1: Static Analysis**
-    - When a scan is triggered, Threat Shield temporarily clones the selected MCP repository.
+    - When a scan is triggered, ThreatShield temporarily clones the selected MCP repository.
     - The system runs a suite of static analysis rules covering **OWASP** Top 10 for API Security, common code smells, secrets, and insecure configurations.
     - The analysis engine is chosen for its speed, accuracy, and extensibility (custom rules per project/language).
 - **Step 2: LLM-Powered Findings**